Highway Safety Information System (HSIS)

 The HSIS is a multistate database that contains crash, roadway inventory, and traffic volume data for a select group of States.
 Download the HSIS brochure (PDF, 590 KB) to learn more.

 To request data, you must create an account to place your request.
-Instructions to create an account are available in the first bullet.
-The second bullet has the link to sign up.
+The first bullet has the link to sign up and the second bullet includes instructions on how to sign up.

-- Instructions to sign up with Jira Service Desk:
+https://securedatacommons.atlassian.net/servicedesk/customer/user/login?destination=portals - How to sign up for the USDOT-SDC Service Desk:

 HSIS data are used in a wide variety of research efforts.
 Products of these efforts include HSIS summaries, research reports, safety analysis tools, and published articles and technical papers in professional journals.